cdelacombaz/portfolio/README.md

 -- recursive => needed to avoid issues with partials and auto-reload

 -   `npm run sass` to run the script.
 Now if we do changes in the main.scss file, it should compile it to our main.css file

+## Things I learned

+### fontawesome.com icons

+Adding fontawesome link in index.html will make a lot of icons like twitter, facebook etc. available.
+They can be used by adding HTML tags like `<i class="fab fa-twitter"></i>`.
+Classes need to be checked on fontawesome.com

+### SASS and styling

+-   Nested classes: `h1 { .heading () }` will style any h1-nested tag which has .heading as class. `h1 { &.heading {} }` will style h1 with .heading as class.

+-   Mixin: Are like functions.
+They can be declared with `@mixin mixinName { statement }` and be used with `@include mixinName`.

+-   rem: A rem is a multiplyer of the HTML tag font-size (default 1rem = 16px)

+-   em: An em is a multiplyer of the parent tag font-size

+-   lighten(): takes 2 arguments, color and a number.
+This will lighten the color: `lighten($primary-color, 2);`.
+Lighten is changing the color, but if we want some opacity to see a background color, we have to wrap it in a rgba function `background: rgba(lighten($primary-color, 2), 0.5);`

+-   CSS transitions: something that takes time to do.
+For example sliding something in, fading something out, changing color etc. transition takes 3 arguments: (what do we move) (how many seconds will it take) (motion / how do we move)

+-   Sudo element: before or after elements can be used instead of additional html elements.
+Here instead of creating a div for the grey overlay, we can use `:after { content: '', .... }`.